-Cairngorm Mountain Ranger Service operating from the Ranger Base at the car park in Coire Cas, at the Cairngorm Ski Area.
-The Ranger Service organises and carries out work on the mountain paths radiating from the car park and leads guided walks to the summit of Cairn Gorm in summer.
+Cairngorm Mountain Ranger Service operates from the Ranger Base at the car park in Coire Cas, at the Cairngorm Ski Area.
+Please note that they no longer provide summit guided walks (while the funicular is out of action).
 A large part of the annual environmental monitoring in relation to the mountain railway is done by the ranger.
 Among other activities are counts of winter climbers, organisation of volunteers and educational visits from schools and colleges.
-The rangers also operate the unique Cairngorm Snow White facility to help mountaineers leave no trace on the mountains
+The rangers also operate the unique Cairngorm Snow White facility to help mountaineers leave no trace on the mountains.

 Tel: 01479 861327

 Based in Boat of Garten and the Explore Abernethy Centre The RSPB Community Ranger Service can help you make the most of Abernethy National Nature Reserve and the surrounding woodland.
 The service runs regular walks and talks as well as promoting responsible behavior during the sensitive bird breeding season.

 Forestry and Land Scotland Scotland is responsible for the management of forests and woodland owned by the nation.
 They are the biggest recreation provider in Britain and are working to improve the woods for people and wildlife.
 Two rangers work within the Cairngorms – one based at Glenmore near Aviemore and two covering Deeside, Kincardine and Aberdeenshire.
 Glenmore Visitor Centre has free admission, offering visitors the opportunity to find out about the native pine forest.
 Walks, talks and school visits can be arranged by request.